Toronto Hosts Fifth Annual Refugee Hiring Event at the Ismaili Centre

 “I’ve been to many interviews but wasn’t finding the results I wanted.
 Now I feel more prepared, especially about how to handle it when I don’t know the answer to a question.”

-Olga Mogylat in the interview preparation event at Toronto Library
+Olga Mogylat during the interview preparation event at Toronto Library

-Olga Mogylat in the interview preparation event at Toronto Public Library
+Olga Mogylat during the interview preparation event at Toronto Library

 For Laura Kemiteto, from Uganda, her experience turned into opportunity: